Benefits of Writing a Legacy Love Letter to Heirs

 • Usernames and passwords for digital access

-For real property or business interests, include location and type, percentage of ownership, and note the location of deeds or partnership agreements.
+For real estate or business interests, include location and type, percentage of ownership, and note the location of deeds or partnership agreements.

 3. Personal property

-Your formal estate plan—your will, beneficiary designations, and trust information—will cover the most valuable assets that you intend to pass to your heirs.
-Typically, though, there will also be a house full of things, a lifetime of possessions, that still need to be divided or disposed of, even if they're not particularly valuable.
-And too often, items with less monetary value but more emotional importance can be a source of family conflict.
+Your formal estate plan—your legal will, beneficiary designations, and trust information—likely covers the most valuable assets that you intend to pass to your heirs.
+But typically there is also a house full of possessions that will need to be divided or disposed of, regardless of their monetary value.
+And too often, it is items of emotional significance that can be sources of family strife.

-Your letter is a good place to address any decisions about who should get specific items—and to explain why.
-For example, if you know a set of porcelain dishes or piece of art has particular importance to one of your heirs, lay out the reason and say that you support it.
-Whatever you decide, let your estate-planning attorney know about the list and have them cross reference it against any of your legal documents to make sure they don't conflict.
+Your letter is a good place to explain any decisions about who should get specific items, especially those possessions that are not designated in will or trust documents.
+For example, if you are leaving a piece of art to someone because you know it has special meaning for them, say so.
+Whatever you decide, inform your estate-planning attorney about the list and ask them to cross-reference it against any of your legal documents to make sure your plans align.

-You might also weigh in on how you want to handle all the remaining items that no one wants, perhaps through an estate sale or donation to a charity of your choosing.
-Although it may seem like a small detail, it will be one more decision your survivors don't have to make.
+You might also weigh in on how to handle all the remaining items that no one wants, perhaps by holding an estate sale or donating them to a nonprofit of your choosing.
+Although it may seem like a small detail, it is one more decision your survivors don't have to make.

 4. Final wishes

 If you haven't addressed the topic with family, they'll want to know your preferences for a funeral or memorial service, and for burial or cremation.
-Do you want something specific to happen at your service, or someone in particular to speak?
-Is there a particular location you desire for the service?
-Are there details about your obituary, such as charitable donations, you'd like included?
-Sometimes, these details will have been discussed at length, but even so, it may make sense to spell out your wishes to make things easier for those who have to execute the plans.
+Do you want something specific to happen at your service, or have a particular speaker in mind?
+Is there a location you desire for the service?
+Are there details you'd like included in your obituary, such as charitable donations or personal anecdotes?
+Sometimes these details will already have been discussed at length, but even so, it may make sense to spell them out for those who need to make arrangements.

 Additionally, if you've purchased a burial plot, tombstone, or funeral services in advance, you should provide contact information and relevant paperwork.